shrango/PosS/README.md

 python evaluation/throughput.py --my_model_json [path of output json]
 ```

-You can calculate the speed-up ratio using the throughputs.
+You can calculate the speed-up ratio using the throughputs ratio of evaluated method with the *baseline*.

 ## Training
 ### Generate Training Data